 About: Social Development and Seniors

-The Department of Social Development and Seniors supports Islanders in need and helps them to become more self-reliant.
+The Department of Social Development and Seniors supports Islanders most in need and helps promote resiliency through community partnerships and programs.

-Services provided directly or in partnership with community organizations include: financial assistance, child protection and disability support.
-The department supports the Seniors Secretariat which ensures seniors have a strong voice in government.
+Services provided directly or in partnership with community organizations include: financial assistance, child and family services and supports for people living with disabilities.
+The department supports the Seniors Secretariat which ensures that the voices of Island seniors are heard by government.

 Some of the priorities in this mandate are to:

-- Lead the development of a comprehensive poverty reduction strategy
+- Lead the development of a comprehensive poverty elimination strategy

-- Participate in the development of a long term mental health and addictions strategy
+- Contribute in the development of a long-term mental health and addictions strategy

 - Work with other departments to ensure that Islanders with the greatest needs are being served